-Did you looked at a coffee bean and thought can I eat it?
+Can You Eat Coffee Beans?
+Did you looked at a coffee bean and thought of this question?

 Then one day I saw my cousin chewing a few beans casually while talking on the phone.
 I was taken aback by her contented facial expression and that they actually tasted quite good.